Learn How to Relax Without Alcohol:...

 4. Physical Activities

-Dopamine is a naturally occurring chemical messenger in your brain that supports motivation, reward, and a sense of accomplishment.
-Alcohol use disorder can affect dopamine, and supporting healthy dopamine function can be part of recovery.10 A 2024 meta-analysis of 17 trials found that regular exercise can support both physical health and mental well-being for people with alcohol use disorder.11
+Dopamine is a naturally occurring chemical messenger that supports motivation, reward, and a sense of accomplishment.
+Alcohol use disorder can affect dopamine, and supporting healthy dopamine function can be part of recovery.10 Exercise also releases endorphins that can boost your mood and provide a sense of calm and accomplishment, too.
+A 2024 meta-analysis of 17 trials found that regular exercise can support both physical health and mental well-being for people with alcohol use disorder.11

 Yoga can promote relaxation and support your physical health.
 One review notes that "yoga and meditation practices exert positive influence on addictive behaviors."13